-- 31. Plaintiff Rose, as paid a subscriber to Hulu streaming video service, is harmed because she must pay the tax on Internet-based video-streaming services, which increases the cost of subscribing to Hulu by nine percent. - 32.
-Plaintiffs Bezek, Jackson-Green, and Michael Labell, as paid subscribers to Spotify's streaming music service, are harmed because they must pay the tax on Internet-based streaming music services, which increases the cost of subscribing to Spotify by nine percent. - 33.
-Plaintiff Pepple, as paid a subscriber to Xbox Live Gold Internet-based gaming service, is harmed because he must pay the tax on Internet-based gaming services, which increases the cost of subscribing to Xbox Live Gold by nine percent. - 34.
-Plaintiffs Rose, Jackson-Green, Jared Labell, and Michael Labell, as paid Amazon Prime members, are harmed because they must pay the tax on Internet-based video and music services portion of the price of their membership, but if Amazon does not separate the price of these services from its non-taxable services, then they must paid the Amusement Tax on the full price of their Amazon Prime membership, either of which will increase the cost of subscribing to Amazon Prime.
+- 32. Plaintiffs Rose, Jackson-Green, Urevig, Jehlik, and Michael Labell, as paid subscribers to Netflix streaming video service, are (or have been) harmed because they are (or were) required to pay the tax on Internet-based video-streaming services, which increases the cost of subscribing to Netflix by nine percent. - 33.
+Plaintiffs Rose and Jackson-Green, as paid subscribers to Hulu streaming video service, were harmed when they resided in Chicago because they were required to pay the tax on Internet-based video-streaming services, which increases the cost of subscribing to Hulu by nine percent. - 34.
+Plaintiffs Bezek, Jackson-Green, Urevig, and Michael Labell, as paid subscribers to Spotify's streaming music service, are (or have been) harmed because they are (or have been) required to pay the tax on Internet-based streaming music services, which increases the cost of subscribing to Spotify by nine percent. - 35.
+Plaintiff McDevitt, as a paid subscriber to Xbox Live Gold Internet-based gaming service, is harmed because he must pay the tax on Internet-based gaming services, which increases the cost of subscribing to Xbox Live Gold by nine percent. - 36.
+Plaintiffs Rose, Jackson-Green, Urevig, Jared Labell, and Michael Labell, as paid Amazon Prime members, are (or have been) harmed because they are (or have been) required to pay the tax on Internet-based video and music services portion of the price of their membership, but if Amazon does not separate the price of these services from its non-taxable services, then they must paid the Amusement Tax on the full price of their Amazon Prime membership, either of which will increase the cost of subscribing to Amazon Prime.